 Sutter County Zoning Code Update

-The Sutter County Board of Supervisors and Planning Commission will hold a joint study session on
+The Sutter County Board of Supervisors will consider a comprehensive update to the Sutter County Zoning

 Information regarding the meeting may also be obtained by contacting Steve Geiger, Senior Planner, at

 In California, the use and development of property are generally regulated by zoning laws.
 These laws are

 contained in a zoning code, zoning ordinance, development code, or similar code.
 Sutter County’s zoning

 regulations are located in its Zoning Code consisting of Chapter 15 of the Sutter County Ordinance Code.

 A zoning map divides the County into various zoning districts, and text is included in the Zoning Code

 that establishes the regulations associated with each district.

 The Zoning Code acts as an implementation tool for the land uses and policies established by the County’s